Home

 PMJ Elite Rhododendron

 Although it does not take much more than good soil and some TLC to grow a garden in Portland, Sherry and Willie were master gardeners.
-When they heard that I loved plants, they would often leave a #10 tin can full of plants (“extras from our backyard gardens”) on our front doormat.
-When they heard that I was interested in learning from them, they said to Tracy, “We have been waiting for years for him…” What we heard from the Prihars were stories of previous owners of our home.
+When they heard that I loved plants, they would often leave an empty bulk coffee tin can full of flowers on our front doormat.
+The can had the note “extras from our backyard” taped to the side.
+When the sisters heard that I was interested in learning from them, they said to Tracy, “We have been waiting for years for him…” What we heard from the Prihars were stories of previous owners of our home.
 They appreciated that I knew the difference between a rare specimen and a “common rhody.”
 What we did not know was that the last two neighbors, who had owned our house, were purveyors of bad gardening.
 Sherry explained, “the last owner was a dentist and he did not want to get any dirt under his fingernails, so he ingnored the flowers, planting only St. John’s Wort and English Ivy; and the owner before that thought that spraying noxious weeds with Round-Up made for better gardens,” although not a healthy environment.

 Yet master gardening was among a long list of passions and commitments that the Prihar sisters made to Portland.